-4.3.2.6.
+- 4.3.2.6.
 The self-assessment shall entail gathering relevant data, both quantitative and qualitative.
 Key performance indicators covering workforce demographics, turnover, training hours, and audit results provide valuable quantitative insights.
 Qualitative information from document reviews, management interviews, facility observations, worker interviews, and surveys adds crucial texture and context.
-Certified Entities are advised to leverage technology to enhance efficiency and depth of self-assessments where feasible.
+Certified Entities are advised to leverage technology to enhance efficiency and depth of self-assessments where feasible. - 4.3.2.7.

-- 4.3.2.7.
 The Certified Entity shall assess how its procurement practices and supplier management may facilitate or mask non-compliance further down the supply chain.
 The aim is not to require Certified Entities to scrutinise the human rights performance of every associated entity with which they do business.
 Instead, the objective is to assess the potential risk that these associated entities may violate human rights in the course of activities that are related to the Certified Entity's own operations, products or services.
-For example, if the Certified Entity itself imposes short delivery times or uncontrolled subcontracting to meet changing demands, this may facilitate labour abuses in the supply chain. - 4.3.2.8.
+169 For example, if the Certified Entity itself imposes short delivery times or uncontrolled subcontracting to meet changing demands, this may facilitate labour abuses in the supply chain.
+170 - 4.3.2.8.
 The Certified Entity should tailor the assessments to focus on its most significant risks in terms of likelihood and severity but remain open to finding issues that were not anticipated.
-Over-reliance on predetermined risk assumptions can lead to overlooking actual problems on the ground. - 4.3.2.9.
+171 Overreliance on predetermined risk assumptions can lead to overlooking actual problems on the ground. - 4.3.2.9.
 Self-assessments shall feed into concrete action plans to fill policy/program gaps, improve management systems, allocate resources, enhance monitoring, build capabilities, engage business partners, and reset procurement practices.
-The goal is continuous improvement on the ground, not just a paper exercise. - 4.3.2.10.
+The goal is continuous improvement on the ground, not just a paper exercise.
+172 - 4.3.2.10.
 Self-assessments are intended to be embedded practices that provide regular feedback cycles to drive progress in meeting the Certified Entity's commitment to responsible business conduct in line with the GOTS Criteria.

-4.3.3 Assess Suppliers with a Higher Risk of Harm at the Site Level

-- 4.3.3.1.
-After thorough scoping and self-assessment, the Certified Entity shall conduct focused assessments of high-risk suppliers within its supply chain, prioritising those associated with the most severe and likely potential impacts.
-Assessments aim to evaluate suppliers' practices against GOTS Criteria and determine actual non-compliance on the ground.
-Suppliers shall be selected based on risk, not position or perceived importance in the supply chain. - 4.3.3.2.
+173 - 4.3.3 Assess Suppliers with a Higher Risk of Harm at the Site Level - 4.3.3.1.
+After thorough scoping and self-assessment, the Certified Entity shall conduct focused assessments of high-risk suppliers within its supply chain, prioritising those associated with the most severe and likely potential impacts.174 Assessments aim to evaluate suppliers' practices against GOTS Criteria and determine actual non-compliance on the ground.
+Suppliers shall be selected based on risk, not position or perceived importance in the supply chain.175 - 4.3.3.2.
 Remoteness, Assurances and Prioritising Risks.
-Certain high-risk activities like raw material production are often conducted by upstream suppliers removed from direct contractual relationships.
-Even when unable to directly assess all upstream links, the Certified Entity shall require robust assurances from its first-tier suppliers that priority upstream risks are being effectively identified and addressed.
-GOTS certification can support a company's efforts to source responsibly, specifically where a company's direct influence over suppliers is limited.
-While GOTS certification assures material risks, companies need to maintain close,
+Certain high-risk activities like raw material production (e.g. cotton growing) are often conducted by upstream suppliers removed from direct contractual relationships.
+It may not be practical for the Certified Entity to carry out assessments of such upstream suppliers.
+Even when unable to directly assess all upstream links, the Certified Entity shall require robust assurances from its suppliers, including but not